 - Does it offer a free trial?
 Yes, Trello has a 14-day free trial

 Microsoft Project is a favorite for organizations to manage their large and complicated projects.
 Because it’s Microsoft, the tool integrates easily with the full suite of MS software solutions.
-Besides MS Office 365, you get a lot of communication platforms, such as Skype and Teams.
-It also offers a full plate of project management tools, from Gantts to dashboards, to help you better manage your project.
+Besides MS Office 365, you get a lot of communication platforms such as Skype and Teams.
+It also offers a full range of project management tools, from Gantts to dashboards, to help you better manage your project.

-Because it offers so much, it can be difficult for users to get a handle on it.
-There’s a steep learning curve that often requires a lot of training to get users up to snuff.
+Because it offers so much, MS Project can be difficult for users to get a handle on.
+There’s a steep learning curve that often requires a lot of training to get users equipped.
 It’s also expensive and that price increases if you want to license the product to everyone on your team.
-But most irritating is how poor it works at connecting teams.
-There are no real-time updates without integration, and it doesn’t work on Apple products, so if your team uses that operating system they’ll be locked out.
+But most irritating is how poorly it works at connecting teams.
+There are no real-time updates without integration and it doesn’t work on Apple products; if your team uses that operating system, they’ll be locked out.
 However, Mac users don’t need to panic as there are many similar project planning apps for Mac that can work as an MS Project replacement.

 - Project Plan 1: $10 user/month